 So far, we’ve only talked about quilted leather jackets of various colors and designs.
 But this and the next jacket are a deviation from that trend, as they are made from fibers and not leather.
 First up is this nylon front quilted jacket in a navy-blue color (which was one of the original polyester quilted jacket colors in 1965).
 The front is quilted with a viscose lining, while the sleeves and the back are made from rib-knit material for a warm and comfortable look.

 The whole vibe of this jacket is very cozy and comforting and that is the sort of outfit that will work wonders with the jacket.
 A pair of wool pants and a white wool sweater are a tried and tested outfit for this jacket.
-You can also accessorize with things like scarves and beanies for extra warmth and added dapper.
+You can also accessorize with things like scarves or wear a beanie for extra warmth and added dapper.

 Moda Black Leather Bomber Jacket

 Moda black leather bomber jacket is less of a quilted leather jacket and more of a leather jacket with quilted elements for style.
 The seamless blend of a plain and quilted jacket in an artistic way gives this jacket a unique edge over other black jackets.

 The overall design is simple enough that combining it with patterns and colors doesn’t look overdone, yet interesting enough to prevent this jacket from becoming too mundane and boring.
 The best and most attractive way to don this jacket will be to style a flannel with it or opt for colorful checkered shirts while keeping the jeans and shoes in solid black, brown or blue colors.